larryli1999/larryli1999.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Larry, a undergraduate student at [University of Waterloo](https://uwaterloo.ca/) studying Mechatronics Engineering with Artificial Intelligence Option.
+I'm Larry, an undergraduate student at [University of Waterloo](https://uwaterloo.ca/) studying Mechatronics Engineering with Artificial Intelligence Option.

 My research interest is on natural language processing (NLP), computer vision (CV) and robotics.